gligoran/gorangligorin.com/_posts/2010-07-07-a-melody-softly-soaring-through-my-atmosphere.md

 This song is just amazing.
 I've been listening to it over the past few days and I still can not get enough.
 Especially the _para para pa pa..._ part gets me.
 The song is a part of their Plans album.

-Here are the [lyrics][smb-lyrics] as well, because if you're like me you'll be signing along in a jiffy :smiley:
+Here are the [lyrics][smb-lyrics]{:data-proofer-ignore=""} as well, because if you're like me you'll be signing along in a jiffy :smiley:

 [smb-lyrics]: https://genius.com/Death-cab-for-cutie-soul-meets-body-lyrics